-At Rhythm Systems, we have been helping companies build strategic execution plans for the last 15 years.
+At Rhythm Systems, we have been helping companies build strategic execution plans for the last 20 years.
 We've learned a lot in that time, and the latest version of our software includes enhancements that our expert facilitators use to build complete, execution-ready plans.
-With these power tools at your finger tips, you too can plan like a pro!
+With these power tools at your fingertips, you, too can plan like a pro!

 Start with the Vision:

 Set the stage for a great year by painting a picture of success.
-Identify the main thing or theme for your year to get everyone laser-focused and aligned around the most important thing you need to accomplish as a company.
+Identify your year's main thing or theme to get everyone laser-focused and aligned around the most important thing you need to accomplish as a company.
 In Rhythm, you can share your theme and how you'll measure success, and give that extra motivation by planning a reward or celebration for when you hit that goal.

 You can also do the "time machine exercise" and write a Destination Postcard to yourself from the future.
 This is a great way to visualize success and map out some of the key milestones to get there.
 You can capture this to share and inspire your team, and even include a picture to paint that vivid picture and excite and inspire the team.
 Anchor back to this throughout the year to keep momentum going, even when things get hard.

 You can create multiple Idea Boards for brainstorming before or during the planning meeting.
 We recommend having the team complete a simple Start, Stop, Keep exercise before coming to the planning session.
 You can also have them do a SWOT exercise to prepare or run through a "20 ways to..." brainstorm in the meeting.

 Once all the ideas are out on the table, you can use Rhythm to rank them on impact and ability and plot them on a quadrant chart.
 You can ask the team to agree with the ideas they like best and sort by the top vote-getters.
 You can re-categorize ideas any way you'd like, and once you've discussed, debated, and agreed on ones to take action on, you can create a goal from your idea with a simple click.